 * Learn about what counts as childcare

-Ten grants of $400 will be awarded twice per year (totaling 20), including a The North Face Backpack and a gear kit from Trail Sisters.
+Grants of $400 will be awarded twice per year, including a The North Face Backpack and a gear kit from Trail Sisters.
 Additional grants may be added based on community donations!
 Your financial support in its entirety will go straight to additional applicants in need.
 Help us create more opportunities with additional grants by donating today.

 I feel truly alive when I am outdoors.
 I have learned about my strength and abilities through lessons on the rocks, roots, and dirt under my feet.
 I've learned how to fall, literally and figuratively, and developed the grit to continue to rise.
 Most importantly, I've learned how to breathe; to drink in the air and to hold onto the moments before they vanish.
 Volunteering at trail races and collaborating with local land trusts with my impressionable daughter has allowed me to help her discover the gift the land around us is.